My Life Is Boring: 50 Of The Best Ways To Jazz It Up

 My life is boring and I feel a little depressed.

-We often turn to our smartphones or television as a means of alleviating boredom, but those quick fixes often make us feel worse and highlight how boring our own lives have become.
+We often turn to our smartphones or television as a means of alleviating boredom, but those quick fixes often make us feel worse about ourselves and highlight how boring our own lives have become.

 When you feel so bored and apathetic, it can cause you to withdraw and may even impact your performance at work or your social skills.